hatchify/ProfitWell/README.md

 # ProfitWell
-Profitwell is an SDK for the ProfitWell API.
+ProfitWell is an SDK for the ProfitWell API.